 Nowadays, a so-called “agriculture peat” is used mainly in the agriculture, gardening, fruit-growing, forestry and in the reclamation processes.
-Such peat is characterized by features improving a soil structure and air-water conditions.
+Such peat is characterized by the features improving a soil structure and air-water conditions.
 Peat is also a base for the production of a garden peat, a peat base, mineral peat mixtures and an agriculture peat.

 In the past, peat was also used as a fuel, a raw material for chemical industry, for production of a cardboard, fiberboard and as a sorbent.
 Nowadays, there are imported briquettes and pellets made of peat available on Polish market – they are used as fuel.
 Their production in Poland probably is not carried out or the scale of the production is minor.

 There are most important peat deposits (with muds marked out) presented on the map.